squidcloudio/squid-samples/todo-angular/frontend/README.md

 A user's collection is a custom collection that is created by the user.
 This collection can include any items that the user wants to organize, and can be modified and updated as needed.

-BBy clicking the 'New List' button, the user can create a new todo using an **Angular Form** that is provided by the TodoService.
+By clicking the 'New List' button, the user can create a new todo using an **Angular Form** that is provided by the TodoService.

 ![img_7.png](src/app/screenshots/img_7.png)